 Bob Hunt, former director of the National Association of Realtors, suggests using a foreclosure as a comparable may not be ideal, but may be necessary.
 "In a normal market, it is widely thought that using distress sales as comparables is inappropriate because such sales are atypical," said Hunt.
 "That can hardly be said of the market today or of the past few years.
 In many areas distress sales comprise 30 to 40 percent of total activity."

 Foreclosures also tend to have an effect on a potential buyer's perception of the area.

-A declining property value can be especially unfavorable if homeowners in neighborhoods surrounding the foreclosure are either looking to sell in the near future, or are still paying on their mortgages.
+A declining property value can be especially unfavorable if neighboring homeowners are either looking to sell in the near future, or are still paying their mortgages.